kevinlekiller/Newznab-Blacklist/README.md

 Blacklist for Newznab.

+UPDATE: 13 FEB 2013 : Old is the old blacklist, Testing will be a blacklist that will take more time to make but will have less false positives.

 You can use the blacklists.txt file to manually add blacklists into newznab, or use the SQL file to import them all in 1 go.

 All blacklists are disabled by default, enable them in admin - view black list, click the edit button to the right of the blacklist, click enable and save.